 capability

-His role is to facilitate the creative vision for the sets and locations that will give the unique visual identity required by finding practical solutions to creative problems.
+Stephen sees his role is to facilitate the creative vision for the sets and locations that will give the unique visual identity required by finding practical solutions to creative problems.
 When appropriate monitor the budget and schedule, whilst overseeing other art department personnel and the Construction Department.
 When necessary liaise with other departments to develop solutions and to ensure the interaction required to seamlessly bring together the different elements such as visual and special effects with the sets.

 Careful consideration of schedule, planning, construction methods and material selection allow the designs to be realized with construction drawings in a cost conscious and timely manner.